 My research and perspectives have been discussed in The New York Times and Bloomberg CityLab, as mentioned, but also in outlets such as Next City, NPR, Chicago Tribune, The Independent (UK), The Economist, and Architectural Digest.

 I am grateful to participate in several strong communities.
-At DePaul, where I serve on the university’s Faculty Council, I teach courses such as Urban Sociology, the Community-Based Seminar on Housing Policy, Global Cities, The Right to Chicago, and Qualitative Methods.
+At DePaul, where I serve on the university’s Faculty Council, I teach courses such as Urban Sociology, the Community-Based Seminar on Housing Policy, Global Cities, Urban Sociology, The Right to Chicago, and Qualitative Methods.
 In Chicago, I enjoy working with community organizations and engaging in policy discussions.
 I also oversee another vibrant and global—but virtual—alliance nearing 90,000 members: ‘Urbanist’ on LinkedIn.

 Contact: